KermanIsPretty/SM-Extension/README.md

+# **Project has been archived because the offical developers of this game releasing there own version!**

 # SM Exenstion for Lua Language Server

 An extension to provide type support and some documentation to Visual Studio code for the modding aspect of [Scrap Mechanic](https://scrapmechanic.com/).